What Rights Do Prisoners Have?

 The Prison Litigation Reform Act requires that prisoners first exhaust all of the prison’s internal grievance procedures before they are allowed to redress their concerns by filing suit in federal court.

-Contact Suhre & Associates, LLC for Help
+Contact Suhre & Associates DUI and Criminal Defense Lawyers for Help